CARE FOR NEWCOMER CHILDREN (CNC): THE MODEL

 Types of Care

 Three basic types of care are being adopted: Long Term, Short Term and Combined.
 These types of care could be offered individually or in combination.
-This would depend on client needs in relation to settlement programs, SPO capacity, and CIC approval.
+This would depend on client needs in relation to settlement programs, SPO capacity, and IRCC approval.

 Long Term Care is defined as “care that is provided on a regular basis to the same group of children.”
 It will be chosen by SPOs offering regular, ongoing programs such as Language Instruction (LINC).